 - 183. Transactions which fulfil the criteria outlined in paragraph 170 and are with a core market participant, as defined in 171, receive a risk weight of 0%.
 If the counterparty to the transactions is not a core market participant the transaction should receive a risk weight of 10%. - 184.
 OTC derivative transactions subject to daily mark-to-market, collateralised by cash and where there is no currency mismatch should receive a 0% risk weight.
 Such transactions collateralised by sovereign or PSE securities qualifying for a 0% risk weight in the standardised approach can receive a 10% risk weight. - 185.
 The 20% floor for the risk weight on a collateralised transaction will not be applied and a 0% risk weight can be applied where the exposure and the collateral are denominated in the same currency, and either: - the collateral is cash on deposit as defined in paragraph 145 (a); or - the collateral is in the form of sovereign/PSE securities eligible for a 0% risk weight, and its market value has been discounted by 20%. - (iv) Collateralised OTC derivatives transactions - 186.
-The calculation of the counterparty credit risk charge for an individual contract will be as follows:
+Under the Current Exposure Method, the calculation of the counterparty credit risk charge for an individual contract will be as follows:

-counterparty charge = $$[(RC + add-on) - C_A] \times r \times 8\%$$ add-on = the amount for potential future exposure calculated under the 1988 Accord,
+counterparty charge = $$[(RC + add-on) - C_A] \times r \times 8\%$$